ying-teaching/python-book/notes/Ch05-functions/module.md

 ### 6.2 `math` Module

-Follwing are some commonly used functions in `math` module.
-Check the [`math` docuemnt](https://docs.python.org/3/library/math.html) for more functions.
+Following are some commonly used functions in `math` module.
+Check the [`math` document](https://docs.python.org/3/library/math.html) for more functions.

 - `math.pi`: the mathematical constant π = 3.141592…, to available precision.
 - `math.e`: the mathematical constant e = 2.718281…, to available precision.